francescocapo/270341/README.md

 Then we started analyzing the variables of the dataset by plotting the correlation among the numerical variables through a **correlation heatmap**, which is useful to understand which variables are related to each other and the strength of their relationship.
 In the cells of the heatmap, the strength of the relationship is indicated with positive values if there is a positive correlation, and negative values if a negative correlation is present.
 In our case we saw that basically our numeric variables are the ones related to the payments or the orders; in particular, we can see that there is a high correlation between _payment_value_ and the _price_, while we have  a negative correlation, with _order_item_id_ and the _price_ since _order_item_id_ stands for the number of items for each order, and the _price_ means the price of each item.
 It is easily understandable from the description that the number of items that we place in an order cannot influence in any way the price of an item.
 We can make the same reasoning for the relationship between _order_item_id_ and _freight_value_.
-**foto heatmap**

-Furthermore, we decided to plot some of the features which might be interesting to correlate.
-One of these could be the number of orders derived from each Brazilian federative state with a barplot; so, we counted (with `.size()`) how many order per state by applying the pandas `.groupby()` function. **foto customer state-count** What we can notice is a large majority of orders coming from São Paulo state, which is the most important state by population and this could be a reason for it, whereas Acre state
 ![heatmap.png](images%2Fheatmap.png)

 Furthermore, we decided to plot some of the features which might be interesting to correlate.
 One of these could be the number of orders derived from each Brazilian federative state with a barplot; so, we counted (with `.size()`) how many order per state by applying the pandas `.groupby()` function. ![customer_state_count.png](images%2Fcustomer_state_count.png) What we can notice is a large majority of orders coming from São Paulo state, which is the most important state by population and this could be a reason for it.